cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/namespace.rst

 Namespace Configurations
 ========================

-When creating or editing a namespace, namespace configurations can be supplied as a part of the request body.
-These would be in the form of a JSON string of configuration key-value pairs.
-Note that the values for these keys can not be modified once the namespace is created, with the exception of ``scheduler.queue.name``.
+When creating or editing a namespace, namespace configurations can be supplied as part of the request body.
+These are in the form of a JSON string of configuration key-value pairs.
+Note that the values for these keys cannot be modified once the namespace has been created, with the exception of the property ``scheduler.queue.name``.

 .. rubric:: Namespace Configurations
 .. list-table::